Best Pregnancy Safe Leave In Conditioner (Updated 2026 Guide)

 The Answer

-Most leave in conditioners contain ingredients worth avoiding during pregnancy, but safe options exist.
-Only 2 out of 112 products analyzed earned an A grade.
-Look for fragrance free formulas without parabens or phenoxyethanol.
+Most leave in conditioners contain ingredients that warrant caution during pregnancy.
+Only 2 out of 105 products we analyzed earned an A grade.
+Look for fragrance free formulas without parabens or phenoxyethanol to minimize exposure to potentially harmful chemicals.

-Leave in conditioners stay on your hair and scalp for extended periods, increasing potential absorption of concerning ingredients.
-Many popular products contain fragrance (which may hide phthalates linked to preterm birth), parabens associated with hormonal disruption, and phenoxyethanol which has FDA warnings for nursing products.
-Choosing cleaner formulas reduces unnecessary chemical exposure during pregnancy.
+Leave in conditioners stay on your hair and scalp for extended periods, increasing absorption of any concerning ingredients.
+Many popular brands contain fragrance (which may hide phthalates linked to preterm birth), phenoxyethanol (with FDA warnings for nursing products), and parabens (associated with hormone disruption).
+Choosing cleaner formulas reduces your cumulative chemical exposure during pregnancy.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.